HITS-MBM/gromacs-fda/README.md

 # Principles
 ## Residue-based operation
 For residue-based operation, the following steps are done in order:
-1. building of an atom to residue correspondence table
+1. building of an atom according to residue correspondence table
 1. if an atom pair is part of those selected for pairwise forces calculations, the residue numbers of the 2 atoms are obtained from the correspondence table
 1. if the 2 residue numbers are equal (2 different atoms from the same residue),